-Granted, there are quite a few initiatives which will greatly benefit us millennials, including the toll fare abolishments, income tax rate cut and PTPTN repayments discount.
+Granted, there are quite a few initiatives that will greatly benefit us millennials, including the toll fare abolishments, income tax rate cut and PTPTN repayments discount.

 However, very few Gen-Ys actually pay any attention when it comes to housing initiatives such as PR1MA, step-up financing schemes and whatnots.